mysociety/popit/README.txt

 PopIt is an easy-to-install web service for storing and sharing the names and career histories of public figures like politicians and celebrities.
-We built it to save time and ssave pain for anyone building a website that is built on top of a list of people, whether a politician-watching site or a celeb-spotting one.
+We built it to save time and save pain for anyone building a website that is built on top of a list of people, whether a politician-watching site or a celeb-spotting one.